‘RHOC’ Star Kelly Dodd Accuses Tamra Judge Of Stirring The Pot As Emily Simpson Says She ‘Causes Issues’

 Kelly Dodd and Emily Simpson believe it is Tamra Judge who has caused the most friction between the cast members of The Real Housewives of Orange County.

-During an episode of The Real Housewives of Orange County: After Show on Tuesday, November 5, both Dodd and Judge accused Judge of stirring the pot amongst the cast but said that she has failed to take any accountability for doing so.
+During an episode of The Real Housewives of Orange County: After Show on Tuesday, November 5, both Dodd and Simpson accused Judge of stirring the pot amongst the cast.
+However, they said that she has failed to take any accountability for doing so.

 “Tamra is very smart and I think what she does is, she hits the beehive and she runs,” Dodd explained, per Bravo TV.

-According to Dodd, Judge has been hitting the beehive and running ever since she joined the Real Housewives of Orange County cast years ago.
+According to Dodd, Judge has been doing this ever since she joined the Real Housewives of Orange County cast years ago.

 “But under all of these layers, she has an agenda and that’s to make everyone look bad but herself,” Dodd continued.